francisco-pinto/francisco-pinto/README.md

 ## About Me :raising_hand_man:

-:necktie: I'm a backend software developer working with microsservices.
+:necktie: I'm a backend developer working with microsservices.
 :hammer: Some of the technologies I work on daily are C#, .NET, SQL, Docker.
 :books: Right now, I'm interested in developing my knowledge of Kubernetes